mlin2024/Doodl.e/README.md

    * User can log in
    * User can sign up for a new account
 * Home Screen
-   * User can choose between Doodle Mode and Game Mode
+   * User can choose between Doodle Mode and *Game Mode*
    * User can view their profile
    * User can log out
 * Doodle Mode Screen
-   * User can choose to either create a new doodle contribute to an existing doodle
+   * User can choose to either create a new doodle or contribute to an existing doodle
 * Doodle Screen
    * User can draw a new doodle
    * User can contribute to the doodle that they chose in the contribute screen